ProjectIgnis/Distribution/skin/Readme.md

 A `skin.xml` file is read by the GUI Skin (CImageGUISkin).
 The order of elements/groups does not matter.
 Source border is the border width (in pixels) on the texture and Dest border is the border width on the screen (also in pixels).
-Groups are not case sensitive, but the field available on them are.
+Groups and the field available  are not case sensitive.
 If loading imagens (optional) SrcBorder and DstBorder are in order: top, left, bottom, right.

 Scroll down to see a template